vrona/FHE.Chess/docs/Project_Flow.md

 ## Architecture Client-Server

-*   **with both client-server FHE on remote**: (current architecture due to local machine's OS constraint and complexity of model, see. "deepfhe" mode), basically the chess app (scripts which runs the chessboard, pieces, movements rules, ...) itself is in `client_local`.
-Then, compilation, computation and inference on encrypted data (due to Concrete-ML library) are made in remote server (instance).
+*   **current architecture**: because of local machine's OS constraint and complexity of model, see. "deepfhe" mode.<br>
+Here both client-server FHE are on remote server.
+Basically, the chess app (scripts which runs the chessboard, pieces, movements rules, ...) itself is in `client_local`.<br>
+Then, compilation, computation and inference on encrypted data are made in remote server (instance).
 <br/>
 <div align="center"><img src="../images/FHE_Chess_archi_current.png" style="width:'50%'"/></div>

 <br/>

+*   **future architecture**:<br>
-*   **with client FHE on local - with server FHE on remote**: (future architecture), here the chess app itself is still in client\_local accompanied with client FHE for inputs data encryption.
-Then, computations on encrypted input data and inference of encrypted output data are made in remote server (instance).
+Here, client FHE is on local and server FHE on remote server.
+The chess app itself is still in `client_local` accompanied with client FHE (to encrypt input_data).
+Then, computations on encrypted input_data and inference of encrypted output data are made in remote server (instance).
 <br/>
 <div align="center"><img src="../images/FHE_Chess_archi_next.png" style="width:'50%'"/></div>